fallenhitokiri/leeroyci/Readme.md

 - send notifications about the build via email
 - post results to a Slack or HipChat channel
 - see all builds on an acceptable designed, read bootstrap, webinterface.
+- get all builds, branchs or single commits as JSON

 ## Quickstart
 For now please check out the master branch of this repository and run it via `go run leeroy.go`.
 Binaries will be available in some days.